zkxs/phish/README.md

-push offset _anon.e8eee900910a047c66d8ad11464962b0.0 ; load the message text push 0 ; null HWND pointer call dword ptr [__imp__MessageBoxA@16] ; show the messagebox xor eax, eax ; load the exit code of 0 (done with XOR instead of MOV as a compiler trick: https://stackoverflow.com/questions/1396527/what-is-the-purpose-of-xoring-a-register-with-itself) ret ; exit the process cleanly
+push offset _anon.e8eee900910a047c66d8ad11464962b0.0 ; load the message text push 0 ; null HWND pointer call dword ptr [__imp__MessageBoxA@16] ; show the messagebox ret ; exit the process cleanly using the above call's return value, which happens to be 2
 ```